BorisKozo/jsHash/README.md

 * **equal(first, second)** - Returns true if the given arguments are equal, and false otherwise.

-The options object is used throughout the diffrent API calls.
-The API of the hashtable is therefore:
+The options object is used throughout the different API calls.
+The API of the HashTable is therefore:

-* **add(key, value, [overwriteIfExists])** - Adds the given key-value pair to the hashtable. _overwriteIfExists_ is an optional argument that is used when the given key already exists in the hashtable.
+* **add(key, value, [overwriteIfExists])** - Adds the given key-value pair to the HashTable. _overwriteIfExists_ is an optional argument that is used when the given key already exists in the HashTable.
-If _overwriteIfExists_ is truthy then the given key-value pair will overwrite the existing key-value pair, otherwise the given key-value pair will not be added to the hashtable.
+If _overwriteIfExists_ is truthy then the given key-value pair will overwrite the existing key-value pair, otherwise the given key-value pair will not be added to the HashTable.

 * **get(key)** - Returns the key-value pair associated with the given key.
 If there is no key-value pair associated with the given key, null is returned.
 The returned object is ```{key:key, value:value}```.
-(Note that a pair is returned because the key in the hashtable may differ from the provided key.)
+(Note that a pair is returned because the key in the HashTable may differ from the provided key.)

-* **remove(key)** - Removes the key-value pair associated with the given key from the hashtable.
+* **remove(key)** - Removes the key-value pair associated with the given key from the HashTable.
 Returns true if a key-value pair was removed and false otherwise (e.g. when there is no value associated with the given key).

 * **contains(key)** - Returns true if there is a value associated with the given key and false otherwise.

-* **getHashes()** - Returns a string array of all the hashes that are currently in the hashtable.
+* **getHashes()** - Returns a string array of all the hashes that are currently in the HashTable.

-* **getKeyValuePairs()** - Returns an array of all the key-value pairs in the hashtable **in no particular order**.
+* **getKeyValuePairs()** - Returns an array of all the key-value pairs in the HashTable **in no particular order**.
 Each object in the returned array is ```{key:key, value:value}```.

-* **count()** - Returns the number of key-value pairs in the hashtable.
+* **count()** - Returns the number of key-value pairs in the HashTable.

-* **clear()** - Removes all the key-value pairs from the hashtable.
+* **clear()** - Removes all the key-value pairs from the HashTable.

+* **clone()** - Returns a copy of the HashTable.
+All user elements are copied by reference.

+* **rehash(options, overwriteIfExists)** - Returns a copy of the HashTable but all the key-value pairs are re-insrted using the new options. _overwriteIfExists_ is handled the same way as in the _add_ function.

 ## Contributions
 Please feel free to contribute code to this module.
 Make sure that the contributed code is in the spirit of the existing code.